Grunt (horse): Career

 Grunt made his debut on 20 May 2017 at Flemington.
 Jumping at odds of $26, he finished third.

 After a long spell, Grunt broke his maiden at Werribee on 10 December.
-On the 26th, he had another "effortless" win at Morphetville.
+On the 26th, he had another "effortless" win at Morphettville.
 Trainer Mick Price said, "Grunt is a work in progress but is a really good horse.
 I think he’s a big Flemington horse.
 I can’t wait to get him to 2000 and 2400 (metres) but he is a colt so we’ll try to maximise value on him."

 A short spell followed before Grunt contested the C S Hayes Stakes.
 Jumping at $7, he settled just off the pace before getting in the clear in the last 200 metres, winning by a short length.
 Jockey Damien Oliver said, "I really like the way he dug deep when I asked him."

 Grunt then won the million dollar Australian Guineas by half a length after starting from the widest gate, with Mick Price then spelling him for almost 6 months.
 "I'm mindful that he's going to be a really good four-year-old.
 It wouldn't worry me if I had to put him out.
 He's not light, but he's not furnished yet," he said.

 Returning in the P B Lawrence Stakes on 18 August 2018, Grunt finished 5th, the first time he did not place in a race.
 Oliver said he ran out of condition at the end of the event.
 He then placed eighth in another race at Caulfield.
 Grunt's next race was back at Flemington, where he won the Makybe Diva Stakes at double figures.
 He sat in fifth, just off the pace, before taking the lead in the last 300 metres.
 Damien Oliver said, "I've always maintained to Mick he appreciates Flemington so much better, the big open track.
 And he showed that today."
 Price added, "He's at home in these Group 1 races.
 Low-resting heartrate, doesn't listen to anyone and just gets into the zone."
 In the next month he raced in two further Group 1 races, finishing well off the lead in both.

 After a 5-month spell, Grunt returned as top weight in the Group 3 Shaftesbury Avenue Handicap, finishing sixth, and then fifth in the All-Star Mile, his last race.